thientm-denk/Christmas-Gift/README.md

 # Christmas-Gift
-This website can be a little present for your friend in Chirstmas
+- This website can be a little present for your friend in Chirstmas.
+- Only use on PC or Laptop, cannot be use on phone.

-All the credit belong to Ruandejuxian
+All the credit belong to Ruandejuxian.